eamayo/get-and-clean-data-proj/README.md

     - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The R script accomplishes the above as follows:
+The R script accomplishes the above with the steps detailed below:

-1. First the data is downloaded from [the link provided on the course page] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzipped into the working directory
+* First the data is downloaded from [the link provided on the course page] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzipped into the working directory

 ```R
       if (!file.exists("UCI_HAR_Dataset")) {